Titanus

+History

 After the arrival of the French new wave films, Titanus launched a "youth operation", which gave young film artists a chance to create low-budget films with relative freedom.
 This had approximately 100 first and second productions for Titanus made between 1960 and 1965.
 This included films by new directors such as Ermanno Olmi, Elio Petri, Damiano Damiani and Lina Wertmuller.
-Titanus closed down its production branch in 1964, but the company remains active.
+Titanus mostly closed down its production branch in 1964, but the company remained active but as since then focused to television.

-Titanus has reopened its production branch since 2023.
-Its first film produced since then is La Guerra Di Elena (2025).
+Titanus has reopened its production branch since 2023, moving all newer films out from inside production to outside production.
+Its first film produced since then is Elena del ghetto (2026).